react nextjs accessibility patterns

 • Batching Rapid State Changes: Use useRef to accumulate updates within a single render tick, then flush them as a single concatenated string.
 This prevents the "stuttering" effect when multiple components trigger announcements simultaneously.

 • Core Web Vitals Impact: Live region DOM manipulation is generally lightweight, but excessive textContent assignments can trigger layout thrashing.
-Monitor CPU usage during rapid state toggling and ensure will-change or transform isolation is applied if the region is visually rendered.
+Monitor CPU usage during rapid state toggling.

 Common Pitfalls